B2B eCommerce marketplace: Platforms, Building Guide, and Success Principles

 B2B Marketplaces: Focused Business Relationships

 In the B2B marketplace, the primary focus is on facilitating transactions between businesses.
-The target audience comprises professionals, enterprises, and organizations looking to source raw materials, products, or services at a larger scale within the B2B marketplace.
+The target audience comprises professionals, enterprises, and organizations looking to source raw materials, products, or services to a broader market within the B2B marketplace.
 The customer dynamics revolve around building long-term relationships, negotiating contracts, and accommodating the complexities of corporate procurement.

 B2C Marketplaces: Individual Consumer Engagement